 If you are deciding to invest in braces, take a look at your teeth.
 Are they crooked?
 Do you find that either the upper or lower jaw overlaps the other significantly?
 Do you have problems speaking, eating, biting or chewing at times?
 You could benefit from orthodontics!
 Most people can significantly improve their oral health and their happiness (from having a beautiful smile) if they choose to see an orthodontist for help with their smile.

 Dr. Hardy’s Office

-Dr. Hardy is an award-winning orthodontist.
+Dr. Hardy is an award-winning orthodontist in Lakewood, CO.
 He is an active member of the American Dental Association and the American Association of Orthodontics.
 Dr. Hardy works with a team every day to make sure his patients young and old are cared for.
 At his center, he offers patients the option of getting ceramic, clear braces, traditional metal braces, lingual braces and Invisalign treatment.
 He can perform surgical orthodontics if needed and pediatric orthodontics.
 When choosing a center for your family, you want one that can treat patients of all ages and a center whose staff knows how to work really well with children.
 You can find that at Dr. Hardy’s Belmar Orthodontics office by calling (303) 225-9016!